cloudsolver/aws-saa/IAM.md

 Evaluation Logic: https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html

 #Q A company has over 2000 users and is planning to use S3 bucket/home/%username% folder structure.
 What steps should be taken so that the users have access to only their folder?
+(Pick Two)
 (a) Create an IAM Policy that applies object-level S3 ACLs (b) Create a bucket policy that applies access permissions based on username (c) Create an IAM group and attach the IAM policy